 Inspired by the works of Paulo Freire and Sydney Possuelo, the Post-Exotica work of GeAr confronts the colonialist lens of 1950s pop Exotica which we are well familiar with.

 When asked about the name German Army in an interview with Stereo Embers Magazine, Peter Kris said:

 “I figured it was perfect because one can’t help but notice that at the time there seemed to be a rise in intolerance across the globe.
 I thought it would be a good name to take and use to actually document language and cultural extinction.
 Further, I wanted to critique all nationalism and focus on the actions of U.S. imperialism.
-You could just not bother to pay attention to the name or the message, but if you do, it is very clearly one of anti-imperialism, pro-ecology and for the cultural preservation of those disappeared or who presently have a vanishing language, culture, flora and fauna.”– Peter Kris, in an interview for Stereo Embers Magazine.
+You could just not bother to pay attention to the name or the message, but if you do, it is very clearly one of anti-imperialism, pro-ecology and for the cultural preservation of those disappeared or who presently have a vanishing language, culture, flora and fauna.”

 If Post-Exotica were ever to develop into a fully fledged school of work, we ought to expect the hauntological humanitarian attitudes set forth by German Army to become prototypical.